-- A brief description of physical features of the site and adjacent parcels: The site is flat with old apartments on it that will be demolished.
-The adjacent parcels are also flat and have a mix of old apartments that will be demolished and small single family homes. - A brief overview of the neighborhood land composition (residential, commercial, industrial, agricultural):
+- A brief description of physical features of the site and adjacent parcels: The site is mostly flat and cleared.
+The adjacent parcels are also flat and have mainly small single family homes. - A brief overview of the neighborhood land composition (residential, commercial, industrial, agricultural):